p2p-org/orca-cloudflare-proxy/README.md

   credentials are managed through the GitHub environments here.
 - `kv_namespaces` See [KV stores](#kv-stores)

+Keep in mind that development variables are kept in `.dev.vars`.
+You can create one from `.dev.vars.example`.

 You also might want to update the `[triggers]` field.
 This field is used to set the schedule for API calls via the `crons` var.
 Its value is `["0 13 * * *"]` which means running the script at 1p.m. every day.
 To see actions faster while developing locally or to debug use value of `["*/1 * * * *"]` which would run it every minute.